stefphd/SBBMicro/README.md

 * `make help` to print the Makefile help

 \note The above commands can be also used at the same time, e.g. `make build doc` to build and generate the documentation.

-## MTP mode

-MTP mode allows to recognize the microcontroller as an MTP device (see e.g. [https://en.wikipedia.org/wiki/Media_Transfer_Protocol](https://en.wikipedia.org/wiki/Media_Transfer_Protocol)), in order to be capable of getting log files (with extension `*.sbb`) from the internal SD memory.
-To enter in MTP mode, it is sufficient to keep the on/off button pressed for at least 3s when turning on.
-To get the MTP mode working in the PC side:

-* Windows: no additional operation is usually necessary, the microcontroller should be automatically recognized as an MTP device
-* Linux: install *gMTP* (from [https://gmtp.sourceforge.io/downloads.htmls](https://gmtp.sourceforge.io/downloads.htmls)), which is a MTP client for UNIX and UNIX like systems (this should include the *libmtp* library)

 ## Known issues